jillesme/cf-workers-og/README.md

 ### Entry points

-Use `cf-workers-og` for the default Workers entry, `cf-workers-og/html` for HTML strings, and `cf-workers-og/compat` for legacy constructor behavior.
+Use `cf-workers-og` for Workers with JSX input, `cf-workers-og/html` for HTML strings, and `cf-workers-og/compat` only when migrating from workers-og.
 If your bundler ignores export conditions, use explicit paths like `cf-workers-og/node` or `cf-workers-og/workerd` (and the `/html` or `/compat` variants).

 ### `ImageResponse.create(element, options)`